deciduously/markov/post.md

 ### Get Set

-before hopping in, a quick 'n' dirty CLI would be nice for playing around with different inputs.
+Before hopping in, a quick 'n' dirty CLI would be nice for playing around with different inputs.
 Luckily, Rust has a great option in [structopt](https://github.com/TeXitoi/structopt).
 From the project root:

 ```
 $ cargo add structopt